In Hungary preserving Christian values is a government priority and helping persecuted Christians a moral obligation.

 The executive branch of the European Union launched legal action over the law, saying it discriminates against LGBT people.

-"Hungary has failed to explain why the exposure of children to LGBTIQ content as such would be detrimental to their well-being or not in line with the best interests of the child," the EU explains in a statement, giving Hungary two months to respond.
+"Hungary has failed to explain why the exposure of children to LGBTIQ content as such would be detrimental to their well-being or not in line with the best interests of the child," the EU argued in a statement.

 "We are seeing a very strong lobby in the European Union to push gender ideology through the European Union directives and the legislation and that's such a strong initiative that eventually it will be mandatory to be implemented in the member states of the European Union so we have made this measure to protect our whole legal system from that lobby that is completely, completely alien and foreign from the values of the Hungarian people," Azbej says.